Helmut Sohmen: Positions held

-Personal
+Personal life and death

 In 1967, Sohmen married Anna Pui Hing Pao, whom he had met while studying in Canada.
-Sohmen has three children (two sons and one daughter).
+Sohmen had three children (two sons and one daughter).

 Sohmen's wife Pui Hing Anna Pao Sohmen held several functions in Hong Kong and was also a member of the Chinese People's Political Consultative Conference.
 In 2005 she was awarded the Silver Bauhinia Star.

+Sohmen died on 26 October 2025, at the age of 85.